DanL2015/DanL2015.github.io/src/app/posts/DWMIntro.md

 To install a patch, perform the following steps:
 1. Download the patch and store it safely in a directory.
-2. Use the following command to patch the code: `path -p1 < /path/to/patch.diff`
+2. Use the following command to patch the code: `patch -p1 < /path/to/patch.diff`
 3. If there are any conflicts, manually resolve them by looking at the `.rej` files created.

 Unfortunately, this process is very tedious, especially when there are conflicts.